Environmentally Friendly Resorts in Vava’u

-Vava’u’s original eco-resort, Treasure Island Eco Resort is well worth considering from the environmentally conscious traveller.
-To keep the resort’s 48-acre (19ha) island beautiful, the resort uses solar power and collects fresh rainwater which runs through its own filtration system.
-The traditional-style fales (Tongan bungalows) are made from natural timber keeping in tune with the surrounding environment.
+Vava’u’s original eco-resort, Treasure Island Eco Resort is well worth considering for the environmentally conscious traveller.
+To keep the resort’s 48-acre (19 ha) island beautiful, the resort uses solar power and collects fresh rainwater which runs through its own filtration system.
+The traditional-style fales (bungalows) are made from natural timber keeping in tune with the surrounding environment.
 Treasure Island Eco Resort also offers eco-friendly whale swimming tours in their low-impact outrigger vessel.
 Compare this resort with others in the 10 Best Resorts in Vava’u.

 An upmarket resort on its own private island, Mandala Island Resort boasts an ethical and eco-friendly ethos.
 Stay in one of the six hand-crafted bungalows available, which are powered by solar energy and have low-flow composting toilets.
 The resort uses a rainwater catchment and uses a UV light-filtration system to make rainwater safe to drink.
 The complimentary toiletries offered are also organic and biodegradable.
-Vegetables and freshwater fish are also grown and harvested by the resort in their Aquaponics system.
-Learn more about this resort in the 8 Best Luxury Accommodation in Vava’u.
+Note that Mandala Resort is exclusively available as a seven-day all-inclusive package through TradeWinds.
+Learn more about this resort in the 5 Best Luxury Accommodation in Vava’u.

 Mounu Island Resort is a private island resort that has aimed to have minimal impact on the island in its construction.
-The four fales available at the resort are made from natural materials, elevated and taking as little space on the island as possible.
-The resort offers eco-tourism activities, such as snorkelling, whale swimming, bird-watching and fish feeding.
+The four fales at the resort are made from natural materials, elevated and take as little space on the island as possible.
+The resort offers eco-tourism activities, such as snorkelling, an ethical approach to whale swimming, bird-watching and fish feeding.
 They also serve organic cuisine in their on-site restaurant.